x22tri/sino-sztorik/README.md

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), uses the [MUI](https://mui.com) component library, and is connected to a MySQL database through a [Node.js/Express backend](https://github.com/x22tri/sino-sztorik-backend).

-A live demo (with the fist 5 lessons) is available at https://sino-sztorik.web.app/.
+A live demo (with the first 5 lessons) is available at https://sino-sztorik.web.app/.

 ## Structural Overview

 The course content is available after signing up.
 The 3000 most common Chinese characters are divided into *lessons* with around 20 characters each.
 New lessons introduce new *character elements* that make up characters.

 Furthermore, commonly used characters are prioritized while rarer ones are introduced later.
 For this reason, the course is also divided into 4 *tiers*.
-Finishing all lessons in one tier grant access to the next tier, where already known character elements are revisited to introduce less commonly used characters.
+Finishing all lessons in one tier grants access to the next tier, where already known character elements are revisited to introduce less commonly used characters.

 ## Features